4 Key Accounting Considerations for Oil and Gas Companies

 1. Do your service arrangements contain embedded leases?

 Oil and gas companies employ the use of strategic service contracts as part of their operations.
 Service agreements may be used for transportation, drilling, or storage services.
 The new IFRS 16 and ASC 842 standards require companies to record leases as right-of-use assets based on economic benefit.
 This means oil and gas companies need to look at their service agreements and determine whether they contain embedded leases that must be placed on balance sheets.

 2. Are there any leased assets in your bundled service contracts?

 Material assets used in oil and gas operations, such as oil rigs, are often employed through a bundled service contract.
 This contract will often include the labor and other materials needed to operate the asset.
 If any parts of these agreements meet the definition of a lease, the new standards require companies to determine the standalone value of each element of the contract, both lease and non-lease.

 3. How will you record embedded leases under an operating agreement?

 It’s common for oil and gas companies to enter into joint operating agreements with other companies to use leased equipment like drill rigs.
 Under these joint operating agreements, organizations will need to determine whether to record these shared embedded leases on a gross or net basis.

-4. How will certain triggering events effect your accounting strategy?
+4. How will certain triggering events affect your accounting strategy?

-For more on the lease considerations facing oil and gas companies and strategies for ensuring a smooth transition to IFRS 16 and ASC 842, check out our guide to Smarter Lease Accounting for Oil and Gas.
+For more on the lease accounting complexities facing oil and gas companies and strategies for ensuring a smooth transition to IFRS 16 and ASC 842, check out our guide Smarter Lease Accounting for Oil and Gas.